Field

 </Field>

-the object, that contains default events forinput
+- eventsthe object, that contains default events for- inputand- selecttags:- blur,- focus

 # Controllable / Uncontrollable